 A good quality factory schedule is one of the most important factors in minimising costs and creating a firm foundation for continuous improvement.
 Yet many factory schedules are driven by the knowledge of just one scheduler, without much oversight by senior production management.

-In this post we will explore the important parts of a scheduling cycle and provide a few rules of thumb for process factories.
+In this section we will explore the important parts of a scheduling cycle and provide a few rules of thumb for process factories.

-Note: If you don’t think you have a standard scheduling cycle (i.e. a template that is used periodically by a scheduler to rough out a new scheduling cycle) then just ask the scheduler.
-If it isn’t documented then it’s probably just locked away in the schedulers head.
+Note: If you don not think you have a standard scheduling cycle (i.e. a template that is used periodically by a scheduler to rough out a new scheduling cycle) then just ask the scheduler.
+If it is not documented, then it’s probably just locked away in the schedulers head.

 1 - Recurring Cycle

 Product portfolios in the process industry are complicated.
 Paradoxically this makes it easier to create a recurring scheduling cycle for a given production line.
-If different and complex products are always required to run on the same complex processing line then there is always a logical way to order these product runs (see next heading).
-If the average demand for each product is also calculated it becomes a matter of desk work to create a number of weekly cycles as shown below.
+If different and complex products are always required to run on the same complex processing line, then there is always a logical way to order these product runs (see next heading).
+If the average demand for each product is also calculated it becomes a matter of desk work to create several weekly cycles as shown below.

 These are known as Product Wheels and in the process industry there are usually 3 or 4 weekly Product Wheels in a standard recurring scheduling cycle.

 The duration of each product run is simply the instantaneous rate at the scheduled machine on a processing line multiplied by the average running efficiency.